 Disabling Remote Login mitigates the risk of an unauthorized person gaining access to the system via Secure Shell (SSH).
-While SSH is an industry standard to connect to posix servers, the scope of the benchmark is for Apple OSX clients, not servers.
+While SSH is an industry standard to connect to posix servers, the scope of the benchmark is for Apple macOS clients, not servers.

-OS X does have an IP based firewall available (pf, ipfw has been deprecated) that is not enabled or configured.
-There are more details and links in section 7.5.
-OS X no longer has TCP Wrappers support built-in and does not have strong Brute-Force password guessing mitigations, or frequent patching of openssh by Apple.
-Most OS X computers are mobile workstations, managing IP based firewall rules on mobile devices can be very resource intensive.
+macOS does have an IP based firewall available (pf, ipfw has been deprecated) that is not enabled or configured.
+There are more details and links in section 7.5. macOS no longer has TCP Wrappers support built-in and does not have strong Brute-Force password guessing mitigations, or frequent patching of openssh by Apple.
+Most macOS computers are mobile workstations, managing IP based firewall rules on mobile devices can be very resource intensive.
 All of these factors can be parts of running a hardened SSH server.